 - When a business is “leveraged,” it means that the business has borrowed money to finance the purchase of assets.

-- Leverage involves using capital (assets), usually cash from loans to fund company growth and development in a similar way, through the purchase of assets.
+- Leverage involves using capital (assets), usually cash from funding to fund company growth and development in a similar way, through the purchase of assets.

 At an ideal level of financial leverage, a company’s return on equity increases because the use of leverage increases stock volatility, increasing its level of risk which in turn increases returns.
 However, if a company is financially over-leveraged a decrease in return on equity could occur.